fschaefer/Stately.js/README.md

     ...

-If a action should not transition the machine into another state, just omit the return value (or return the current state).
+If an action should not transition the machine into another state, just omit the return value (or return the current state).

 Sometimes it is desired to return a value from an action.
 In this case the return value must be an array with two elements.
 The first element is the next state the machine should transition into, and the second element the return value: